 Windows, external doors and joinery

 Repair category 1

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+The window within the rear bedroom was stiff to operate however within the limitations of our inspection, no significant defects were noted.